consistence/coding-standard/consistence-coding-standard.md

 ### Argument list

-* There should be type hint defined whenever possible.
+* There should be type hint defined whenever possible (including scalar type hints).
+  * If possible (PHP 7.1+), nullable types (`?string`) are used to allow passing null to a type hinted argument.
 * There is no space after the opening parenthesis, and there is no space before the closing parenthesis.
 * Arguments both in function declaration and in function call are separated with comma, followed by one space (`, `).